|

 Elora Rivertown Festival

 Rivertown Fest is one of the best annual Elora events.
 It is a popular Ontario music festival, hosting Canadian acts such as Alice Merton, City & Colour, and Men Without Hats.
-There are three stages, each numerous hosting performers from a variety of genres.
+There are three stages, each hosting performers from a variety of genres.

 This annual festival is ten years old and has hosted names as big as MGMT and Metric.
 Throw in a food court and a park in the middle of the forest, and you’ve got Elora’s unforgettable Rivertown Festival.